jlouis/GAIN/README.md

 algorithm.
 We assume that a bucket 'B' exists.
 'B' contains '{K, V}' objects where 'K' is a row name designator and 'V' is a sparse vector stored as a list '[{name(), float()}]' where we name each dimension and supply a floating point value in the range '-1' to '1'.
+Note that we take as a 'precondition' that the names are ''ordered'' according to the Erlang standard ordering operator '<'.

 K-means then run in a step-iteration [algorithm](http://en.wikipedia.org/wiki/K-means_clustering#Standard_algorithm)